 According to the scientists, these new insights into the movements of the influenza envelope proteins are of considerable importance for medicine.
 “The plasticity of the protein conformations revealed in our simulations shows us weaknesses in the virus and exposes epitopes that would otherwise be hidden or inaccessible,” explain Casalino and his colleagues.
 This opens up new possibilities to attack these sites with tailor-made antibodies or vaccines.

 It is particularly relevant that some of these potential docking sites remain the same even when new influenza variants are formed.
-That could make it possible to develop vaccines and flu drugs that don’t have to be adjusted every new season.
+That might make it possible to develop vaccines and flu drugs that don’t have to be adjusted every new season.
 (ACS Central Science, 2023; doi: 10.1021/acscentsci.2c00981)

 Quelle: American Chemical Society